Blanket and Other Policies Covering Multiple Properties

 Requirements

-The coverage provided by a blanket policy must be as good as, or better than, a single property insurance policy.
-The PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). must be listed and identified in the policy or associated schedules.
+- the PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). is listed and identified in the policy or associated schedules.

 Guidance